-The Junior Gold program is designed for skaters between the ages of 15 and 18.
-It is for players who want to commit to a team, play and have a great time doing so.
+The Junior Gold program is designed for skaters between the ages of 15 to 18.
+It is for players who want to commit to a team, play hockey and have a great time doing so.

 There is typically 1 or 2 out-of-town tournaments requiring an overnight stay.
-No player will be allowed to have his own hotel room at one of these tournaments.
-Minnesota Hockey and the White Bear Jr. Gold program, dictates that an adult must accompany the player, even if the player has turned 18.
+NO player will be allowed to have his own hotel room at one of these tournaments.
+Minnesota Hockey and the White Bear Lake Jr. Gold program, dictates that an adult must accompany the player and be in the room, even if the player has turned 18.

 ALL PLAYERS MUST REGISTER WITH BOTH USA HOCKEY AND THE WBLAHA!